 The land on which the Moses Kimball house was built, is part of a larger grant to early settler Samuel Appleton, and passed to his son John Appleton.
 The early homes of Samuel and John Appleton in this location are long gone, but this house is often referred to as the Appleton-Kimball house.
 (Col. John Appleton built his later and finer home at the corner of North Main Street and Central Street in 1707 and lived there for the rest of his life.)

-John Appleton sold a five and 3/4 acre lot on the south side of Topsfield Road to Moses Kimball, a taylor, who built some portion of this house in 1688.
+John Appleton sold a five and 3/4 acre lot on the south side of Topsfield Road to Moses Kimball, a tailor, who built some portion of this house in 1688.
 In 1696 Moses gave an acre of the land with the house on it to his son Moses Kimball Jr., who died in 1749.
 The enlarged house stayed in the Kimball family for several generations.
 A portion of the property was sold to the Eastern Railroad for the line that exists today.
 A later Moses Kimball in this family line was an unsuccessful Boston politician and owner of the Boston Museum, which became the Museum of Fine Arts.

 The following information about this property was provided by Thomas Franklin Waters in Ipswich in the Massachusetts Bay Colony: